 If you don’t have insurance, healthcare providers are required to give you a “good faith” estimate of the expected costs before you receive care, and you can file a dispute if the charges are more than $400 above the estimate.

-Consequences of not paying medical bills
+Consequences of unpaid medical bills

 When you get sick or have an accident, you generally don’t have the option to decline medical care.
 In the moment, you aren’t thinking about the balance in your checking account or how much room you have on your credit card — your primary concern is feeling better, and as quickly as possible.
 It may not be until later, once you are on the mend, that you begin to ask questions about the cost of your care.
 What will this cost me?
 What role does my health insurance play here?
 Were some of these procedures optional?
 Should I leave the hospital early to keep my expenses lower?
-And, finally, what if I can’t pay my hospital bill?
+And, finally, what if I can’t pay my medical bill?

 The last of those questions is the simplest to answer.
 The consequences of not paying your medical bills are fairly predictable.
-Assuming you ignore the bills entirely, you’ll likely see the five outcomes described below.
+Assuming you ignore the bills entirely, you’ll likely see the five consequences described below.

 1. Late fees and interest

 Your healthcare provider will start pressuring you to pay the medical debt by adding late fees and/or interest charges to your balance — to the extent allowed in your state.
 Those additional charges can increase the amount you owe substantially over time.
 A modest 8% interest rate on a $20,000 bill, for example, adds about $133 to your balance each month and $1,600 each year.